 Every year we see a couple dozen additions to our collection of tech and gadgets, while the old ones gather dust and are left alone in boxes, bins and storage rooms.
 The solution?
-Do a spring cleaning especially for electronics, aka declutter your house.
+Do a spring cleaning especially for electronics, aka decluttering your house of tech and gadgets.
 It keeps your home neat, tidy and you get to earn a few quid along the way.

 The Gathering Process

 Do you have about an hour to tidy up your home of old things you won’t use?

 Collect you and your family member’s electronics in boxes, the shed and the garage.
 Gather them up and split them to the ones you still want and the ones that you’d want to dispose later on.
 After you have it sorted, make sure you toss them in the specified dumpster.
 Then the rest will be taken up by a waste treatment company like Ewmdumpsterrental.com.
 To avoid spending extra time sorting out tech and their respective cables, adapters and accessories, pair them up as soon as you come across them.

 Phones, Laptops and PC Accessories